 The 2018 NICE K12 Cybersecurity Education Conference is seeking timely and thought-provoking K12 cybersecurity focused presentations that will challenge and inform educational leaders from across the stakeholder community.
 This year we are building upon last year's excellent student involvement and are calling for student presenters in each of the tracks.
 Proposals are encouraged to highlight effective collaborations, bold experiments and innovations, metrics of success, and other potentially game-changing methods in K12 cybersecurity education.

 2. Infusing Cybersecurity Across the Education Portfolio

-- Increases technical knowledge and skills preparing K-12 students for the workforce, emphasizing hands-on activities.
+- Increases technical knowledge and skills preparing K12 students for future careers in the cybersecurity workforce, emphasizing hands-on activities.

 - Explores systems, models, practices and strategies for achieving digital age learning in formal and informal learning environments, both virtual and face-to-face.

 - Incorporates technical content appropriate for all levels of expertise, from beginner to advanced.

 - Encourages audience participation and engagement to add to the conversation around providing solutions to help increase workforce readiness.